Setup free business email address

 ¶ Step 2: Cloudflare account

-The next step is to register to Cloudflare.
+The next step is to make a free Cloudflare account.
 I use them forever as my CDN provider so I already had an account.
-But I needed to add a new website I would run through them.
+I still needed to add a new website I would run through them.
 Ignore the fact that no actual website exists yet.

 Click Add site button in the main header of Cloudflare dashboard and enter a domain name (in my case